What is the best shape of a site and what are the effects of different shaped sites?

 What are the effects of odd dimensions in a site?

 In Vastu Shastra, is there any solution for odd shaped sites?

 ACCORDING TO VASTU SHASTRA, WHAT IS THE BEST SHAPE OF A SITE AND WHAT ARE THE EFFECTS OF DIFFERENT SHAPED SITES?

 Square shaped site is the best shape: According to Vastu, it ensures the inmates all round prosperity and happiness.
-The Reasoning- In earlier times, since most houses were designed around a central square courtyard, for good cross-ventilation and protection from the hot summer heat, a square Site was considered the best, as the Site could be used fully, without any wastage.
+The Reasoning- In earlier times, since most houses were designed around a central square courtyard for good cross-ventilation and protection from the hot summer heat, a square Site was considered the best, as the Site could be used fully, without any wastage of space around it.

 Today, in the modern context, as an Architect, I also subscribe to this view.
 I find the rectangle shape the best for Sites- It is easier to design a house on rectangular lines since this allows for a good flow of interior spaces and the proportion of the rectangle’s sides are most suitable in designing rooms.
 It may be for this reason that Sites in cities are usually available in rectangular shapes such as 30’x40′, 40’x60′, 50’x80′ etc.